bluesky/scanspec/docs/tutorials/graphql-service.rst

 one or more of the following fields:

 - numFrames: the total number of frames produced by the Spec
-- returnedFrames (WIP): the number of frames returned, limited by the maxPoint arguement
+- returnedFrames (WIP): the number of frames returned, limited by the maxPoint argument
 - axes: a list of axes present in the Spec and its associated scan points

 Within axes: